 - Dataset size.
 It must fit in memory in a single CPU machine.

-- Lower performance than usual.
+- Slightly lower performance than usual.
 The extra security checks used by SGX reduce execution performance and the embedded JVM inside the enclave isn't as sophisticated as HotSpot, so peak performance will be lower than normal for Java.

 What cryptographic algorithm(s) does Conclave support?¶